Elizabeth DeLong School of the Deaf

 In October 2020, Utah Schools for the Deaf and the Blind opened a new Deaf School in Springville, Utah.
 This program was named in honor of Elizabeth DeLong.
 This school offers direct communication with teachers and peers in spoken language and American Sign Language, depending upon the needs of the students which is determined by their Individualized Education Plan (IEP)Team.

-Dr. Nathan Harrison serves as the educational director of the school: nathanh@usdb.org
+Trevor Schramm serves as the principal and educational director of the school: trevors@usdb.org

 Phone: 801-431-5100